cantstopthesignal/5-mins/README.md

 Your life organized in five minute intervals.

-The site is published as [https://5-mins.appspot.com](https://5-mins.appspot.com).
+The site is published as [https://5-mins.cssignal.com/](https://5-mins.cssignal.com/).

 Technologies Used
 -----------------

-Eclipse: The project is an Eclipse project.
+Gradle: The web and android projects are built using gradle.

 Closure Compiler: Used to compile the main javascript files.

-AppEngine SDK: Used to publish new versions of the site from Eclipse.
+AppEngine SDK: Used to publish new versions of the site.

 Google Gdata Calendar API

+Android: A webview container app is used to display the mobile site and to integrate with the local device calendar provider.

 Browser Support